varnish/Varnish-Book/varnish_book.rst

   Open your mind and try to think different when using Varnish.
 - The instructor guides you through the book.
 - Use the *manual pages* and help options.
-- See `Appendix E: Varnish Three Letter Acronyms`_ for a list of acronyms.
+- See `Appendix D: Varnish Three Letter Acronyms`_ for a list of acronyms.
-- `Appendix F: Regular-Expressions in Varnish`_ explains basic concepts typically needed when administrating Varnish.
+- `Appendix E: Regular-Expressions in Varnish`_ explains basic concepts typically needed when administrating Varnish.

 .. - To practice the course, use the Fast Track in the following way: